AngleProtocol/merkl-docs/earning-with-merkl/FAQ-earn.md

 ### What’s the frequency of rewards distribution?

 The rewards distribution frequency varies by chain.
 On average, rewards are distributed approximately every 9 hours, but some chains — like Arbitrum — have distributions as frequently as every 4 hours.
-You can find the specific distribution frequency for each chain on this page: https://app.merkl.xyz/status
+You can find the specific distribution frequency for each chain on this [page](https://app.merkl.xyz/status).

 ### I participated in a Merkl campaign but I can’t claim rewards on Merkl.
 Why?